Summer Intensive Program 2018 at the

 Workcenter of Jerzy Grotowski and Thomas Richards

-In 2017, the Workcenter of Jerzy Grotowski and Thomas Richards will be holding a new edition of its Summer Intensive Program from June 7th to June 18th 2017.
-After six years of successful investigation with artists from around the world, we have the great pleasure to announce the sixth edition of the Summer Intensive Program that will be held in our Tuscan countryside home base.
+In 2018, the Workcenter of Jerzy Grotowski and Thomas Richards will be holding a new edition of its Summer Intensive Program from June 25th to July 8th 2017.
+After seven years of successful investigation with artists from around the world, we have the great pleasure to announce the eight edition of the Summer Intensive Program that will be held in our Tuscan countryside home base.
 Each year a great number of applications are received from which approximately 30 participants are selected to come and embrace this unique opportunity to approach the world of Workcenter performing arts research in an international environment with artists hailing from all over the world.

 The Program will provide a profound opportunity for actors, directors, and individuals interested in advancing their practical knowledge of the performing craft.
 This two-week intensive program will strive to unearth the creative potentialities of each participant through work on the relations between precision and organicity, tradition and individual work, ritual and drama, concentrating as well on directing capacities, montage techniques, dramaturgical elaboration, as well as physical training.